bamford/spatial-transformer-tensorflow/README.md

 ### API

-A Spatial Transformer Network implemented in Tensorflow 0.9 and based on [2], which is also in [3].
-TODO: add Thin Plate Spline (TPS) deformation layer.
+A Spatial Transformer Network implemented in Tensorflow 0.9 and based on [2] (which is also in [3]) and [4].

+This tensorflow implementation supports Affine Transformations and Thin Plate Spline Deformations.

 #### How to use